30 Spectral Graph Theory and PageRank

 • Discrete Derivative: \((\bL \boldsymbol{f})_i = \sum_{j \sim i} w_{ij} (f_i - f_j)\).

-• Quadratic Form: \(\bx^T \bL \bx = \sum_{(i,j) \in E} w_{ij} (x_i - x_j)^2\).
+• Quadratic Form: \(\bx^T \bL \bx = \sum_{(i,j) \in E} w_{ij} (x_i - x_j)^2\), with each undirected edge counted once.

 NoteTheorem: Spectral Properties